awsdocs/aws-php-developers-guide/doc_source/ses-send-email.rst

    :lines: 26-
    :language: php

-Monitor your Sending Activity
+Monitor Your Sending Activity
 =============================

 Retrieve metrics for messages you've sent in the past two weeks.
-This sample will return the number of delivery attempts, bounces, complaints, and rejected messages in 15-minute increments.
+This example returns the number of delivery attempts, bounces, complaints, and rejected messages in 15-minute increments.

 **Imports**